With state-regulated online poker rooms a distant prospect in Tennessee, the US-wide site Global Poker makes for a solid alternative.

-Before getting to the games and promos, here is a quick primer for players who are new to the sweepstakes gambling model.
+Before getting to the games and promos, here is a quick primer for players who are new to the sweepstakes gaming model.

-To stay legal, Global Poker can’t accept money and allow gambling to take place with it.
+To stay legal, Global Poker can’t accept money and allow gaming to take place with it.

-The site gets around this by using a special currency called “sweeps coins.”
+The site gets around this by using a special currency called “Sweeps Coins.”
 However, you can’t buy this directly.
-Instead, you get it “for free” when you buy the play-money currency known as “gold coins” or “gold chips.”
+Instead, you get it “for free” when you buy the play-money currency known as “Gold Coins.”

-Sweeps coins can subsequently be cashed out as real money.
-If you win at the poker tables, you can simply exchange your sweeps coins to dollars and withdraw it to your bank.
+Sweeps Coins can subsequently be redeemed out for cash prizes.
+If you win at the poker tables, you can simply exchange your Sweeps Coins to cash prizes and redeem it to your bank.
 This virtual currency is a workaround for existing sweepstakes laws, and it has been an effective method since coming online in 2016.

 It is possible that sweepstakes rules could change to prevent this type of gaming in the future, Nevertheless, it is unlikely as these laws are state by state.